Vet & Defra Approved

 Coat quality follows soon after – animal fats in the diet promote silky, shiny, odour-free fur.
 In particular dogs with a greasy musty smell and tacky coats take on a totally different appearance.

-Many digestive upsets such as chronic diarrhoeas and colitis simply cease the moment your pet is switched.
+Many digestive upsets such as chronic diarrhoeas and colitis simply cease the moment your dog is switched.

 Itchy skins can respond in a similar manner – though this can be a complicated disease where additional measures may be needed.
 Skin allergy tests on itchy dogs are so often positive for storage mites – yet the food is not contaminated by mites!?
 Most likely the food is made from cheap mite-contaminated grain, with the allergens persisting in the final diet – a good reason for avoiding any pet- food containing grain if you have an itchy dog.